Daichi Abe

 Daichi Abe (阿部 大治, Abe Daichi) is a Japanese mixed martial artist competing in the Welterweight division.
-He is the current DEEP Welterweight Champion.
+He is the former DEEP Welterweight Champion.
 A professional mixed martial artist since 2016, he has competed in the Ultimate Fighting Championship and was also the Welterweight King of Pancrase.

 Background

 Abe was born in Niigata Prefecture, Japan.
 He embarked on his martial arts journey at eight years old starting with Judo where he was the Junior Judo National Champion.
 During his teenage years, he trained in both boxing and kickboxing.
-He won the 2011 Rising Rookies Heavyweight Cup and the 2014 J-Network Light Heavyweight title in kickboxing and amassed a record of 14-10 with seven by knockout.
+He won the 2011 Rising Rookies Heavyweight Cup and the 2014 J-Network Light Heavyweight title in kickboxing and amassed a record of 14–10 with seven by knockout.
 Abe eventually transitioned to mixed martial arts in 2016, joining Pancrase in his professional MMA debut.

 Mixed martial arts career

 Early career

-Abe made his professional debut on April 24, 2016 against Ryosuke Igarashi at Pancrase 277 and won the fight via technical knockout 24 seconds into the first round.
+Abe made his professional debut on April 24, 2016, against Ryosuke Igarashi at Pancrase 277 and won the fight via technical knockout 24 seconds into the first round.
 He won three more fights in Pancrase within the span of five months and was booked for a title fight against Hiromitsu Miura to become the Welterweight King of Pancrase.
 He won the fight via technical knockout in round two.
 He amassed a record of 5–0 prior to being signed by the UFC, vacating the title after only one month of holding it.